kalelei/chat-bot-web-app/README.md

 # LLM Chatbot Web Application

+A chatbot is a computer program that takes a text input, and returns a corresponding text output.

+Chatbots use a special kind of computer program called a transformer, which is like its brain.
+Inside this brain, there is something called a language model (LLM), which helps the chatbot understand and generate human-like responses.
+It deciphers many examples of human conversations it has seen prior to responding in a sensible manner.

 This project is a simple web-based chatbot application using a pre-trained language model from Hugging Face and a Flask backend.
 It integrates a chatbot interface with a backend API to demonstrate how to communicate between frontend and server using HTTP requests.

 ## 🚀 Features